MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/redirect-users-computers-containers.md

 2. Transition the domain to the Windows Server 2003 domain functional level or newer in either the Active Directory Users and Computers snap-in (Dsa.msc) or the Domains and Trusts (Domains.msc) snap-in.
 For more information about increasing the domain functional level, see [How to raise domain and forest functional levels](https://support.microsoft.com/help/322692).

-3. Create the organizational unit container where you want users who are created with earlier-version APIs to be located, if the organization unit container that you want does not already exist.
+3. Create the OU container where you want users who are created with earlier-version APIs to be located, if the OU container that you want doesn't exist.

-4. Run the Redirusr.exe file at the command prompt by using the following syntax, where **container-dn** is the distinguished name of the organizational unit that will become the default location for newly created user objects created by down-level APIs:
+4. Run Redirusr.exe at the command prompt by using the following syntax.
+In the command, *container-dn* is the distinguished name of the OU that will become the default location for newly created user objects created by down-level APIs:

     ```console
     c:\windows\system32\redirusr <DN path to alternate OU>